rowanjacobscode/LJcollective/README.md

 The website utilizes a variety of technologies to provide a robust and user-friendly platform:
 - HTML5
 - CSS3
+- DIVI
 - JavaScript
-- PHP (if used)
+- PHP
-- WooCommerce (if using a WordPress-based e-commerce solution)
+- WooCommerce
-- Any additional libraries and frameworks that enhance the site’s functionality

 ## Local Development